A1Liu/tci/README.md

 - Stack traces on segmentation fault
 - Segmentation fault on dereference of pointers to stack locals

+## Tasks
+- React front end for debugger
+- Support for macros
+- Support for multi-type pointer arithmetic
+- Support for arrays in the binary
+- Support for break and continue

 ## Restrictions and Incompatibilities
 - Implicit types on functions aren't supported
 - Implicit function declarations aren't supported